-(i) We shall refer to as a Σ -integer any positive integer each of whose prime factors belongs to Σ .

-(ii) Given a connected anabelioid, we shall refer to as the pro- Σ completion of the given anabelioid the connected anabelioid constituted by the full subcategory of the given anabelioid determined by the objects dominated by a Galois covering of the final object [of the given anabelioid] whose degree is a Σ -integer.
-Similarly, given a semi-graph of anabelioids, we shall refer to as the pro- Σ completion of the given semi-graph of anabelioids the semi-graph of anabelioids obtained by replacing each constituent anabelioid by its pro- Σ completion.
+- (i) We shall refer to as a Σ -integer any positive integer each of whose prime factors belongs to Σ . - (ii) Let \mathcal{A} be a connected anabelioid.
+Then we shall refer to as the $pro-\Sigma$ completion of \mathcal{A} the connected anabelioid constituted by the full subcategory of \mathcal{A} determined by the objects dominated by a Galois covering of the final object of \mathcal{A} whose degree is a Σ -integer.
+Similarly, given a semi-graph of anabelioids, we shall refer to as the $pro-\Sigma$ completion of the given semi-graph of anabelioids the semi-graph of anabelioids obtained by replacing each constituent anabelioid by its $pro-\Sigma$ completion.

+Example 2.10.
 Stable Curves.
 Let Σ be a nonempty set of prime numbers.
-Example 2.10.
-Suppose that \mathcal{G} is a semi-graph of anabelioids with the property that each Π_v is the maximal pro- Σ quotient of the fundamental group of a hyperbolic Riemann surface of finite type, and that each $\Pi_b \to \Pi_v$ is the inclusion morphism of the inertia group of one of the points at infinity.
-Then one verifies immediately [by using the well-known structure of fundamental groups of hyperbolic Riemann surfaces of finite type] that \mathcal{G} is coherent, totally elevated, totally universally sub-coverticial, totally estranged [hence also totally aloof - cf. the proof of [Mzk3], Lemma 1.3.7], and verticially slim [cf. [Mzk3], Lemma 1.3.1].
-In particular, the pro- Σ completion of the semi-graph of anabelioids determined by the semi-graph of profinite groups [without compact structure!] associated to a stable curve over a field of characteristic 0 [cf. [Mzk3], Appendix] satisfies these properties.
-Similarly, one verifies easily that if Σ contains at least one prime $\neq p$, then the pro- Σ completion of the semigraph of anabelioids determined by the semi-graph of profinite groups without compact structure!] associated to a stable curve over a field of characteristic p > 0is coherent, totally elevated, totally universally sub-coverticial, totally estranged [cf. the proof of [Mzk3], Lemma 1.3.12], and verticially slim [cf. [Mzk3], Lemma 1.3.10].
+Suppose that \mathcal{G} is a semi-graph of anabelioids with the property that each Π_v is the maximal pro- Σ quotient of the fundamental group of a hyperbolic Riemann surface of finite type, and that each $\Pi_b \to \Pi_v$ is the inclusion morphism of the inertia group of one of the cusps.
+Now observe that a hyperbolic Riemann surface of finite type admits Galois coverings of degree a Σ -integer which are ramified with ramification index equal to an arbitrary given Σ -integer at a given cusp, but which are unramified at all other cusps.
+In light of this observation [together with various other properties that follow immediately from the well-known structure of fundamental groups of hyperbolic Riemann surfaces of finite type, one verifies immediately that G is coherent, totally elevated, totally universally sub-coverticial, totally estranged [cf. the proof of [Mzk3], Lemma 1.3.7], and verticially slim [cf. the proof of [Mzk3], Lemma 1.3.1].
+In particular, the pro- Σ completion of the semi-graph of anabelioids determined by the semi-graph of profinite groups with compact structure associated to a pointed stable curve over an algebraically closed field of characteristic 0 [cf. [Mzk3], Appendix] satisfies these properties.
+Similarly, if Σ contains at least one $prime \neq p$, then a hyperbolic curve over a separably closed field of characteristic p admits Galois coverings of degree a Σ -integer which are ramified with ramification index equal to an arbitrary given Σ -integer prime to p at a given cusp, but which are unramified at all other cusps; in light of this observation [together with various other well-known properties of fundamental groups of hyperbolic curves over separably closed field of characteristic p, one verifies easily that the pro- Σ completion of the semi-graph of anabelioids determined by the semi-graph of profinite groups with compact structure associated to a stable curve over a separably closed field of characteristic p > 0 is coherent, totally elevated, totally universally sub-coverticial, totally estranged [cf. the proof of [Mzk3], Lemma 1.3.12], and verticially slim [cf. the proof of [Mzk3], Lemma 1.3.10].